 - You cannot photograph inside since it is a sacred site.

-- Leather, shoes, and cameras are to left outside.
+- Please leave leather items, shoes, and cameras outside.

 - The silence within feels like magic.
 Even children begin whispering.

 - The rules are all part of the Jain way of life.
-Thus, based on teaching kindness, peace.
+Thus, we are teaching kindness and peace.
 Also, no harm to any living creature.

 How to Reach Dilwara Temples in Mount Abu.